 Essentially, nothing.
 They are sold by different companies but operate in exactly the same manner, cost the same, and can be used in the same places.
 It’s the same as the difference between a VISA and a Mastercard.

 Suica is sold by Japan Rail company and can be purchased at the machines at any JR station.
 Pasmo is issued by the Pasmo Company and can be purchased at the underground stations in Tokyo.
 Suica machines are green and Pasmo machines are pink.
 The fact that there are two electronic cards that serve the same purpose is a result of Tokyo’s complicated infrastructure system which has many different companies operating different lines.
-This is also the reason that when you change lines at the stations you may need to touch out of one ticket gates only to go back through another.

 How much do they cost?